-Criteria Outstanding (20) Proficient (18) Basic (16) Below Expectations (14) integrated into the writer's own insights.
-The writer provides concluding remarks that show analysis and synthesis of ideas. however, are not supported in the body of the paper.
-Topic focus The topic is focused narrowly enough for the scope of this assignment.
+Criteria Outstanding (20) Proficient (18) Basic (16) Below Expectations (14) Integration of Knowledge The paper demonstrates that the author fully understands and has applied concepts learned in the course.
+Concepts are integrated into the writer's own insights.
+The writer provides concluding remarks that show analysis and synthesis of ideas.
+The paper demonstrates that the author, for the most part, understands and has applied concepts learned in the course.
+Some of the conclusions, however, are not supported in the body of the paper.
+The paper demonstrates that the author, to a certain extent, understands and has applied concepts learned in the course.
+The paper does not demonstrate that the author has fully understood and applied concepts learned in the course.
+Topic focus ■ The topic is focused narrowly enough for the scope of this assignment.
 A thesis statement provides direction for the paper, either by statement of a position or hypothesis.
 The topic is focused but lacks direction.
 The paper is about a specific topic but the writer has not established a position.
 The topic is too broad for the scope of this assignment.
 The topic is not clearly defined.
+The topic is not clearly defined.

-Depth of discussion In-depth discussion & elaboration in all sections of the paper.
+Criteria Outstanding (20) Proficient (18) Basic (16) Below Expectations (14) Depth of discussion In-depth discussion & elaboration in all sections of the paper.
 In-depth discussion & elaboration in most sections of the paper.
 The writer has omitted pertinent content or content runs-on excessively.
 Quotations from others outweigh the writer's own ideas excessively.
 Cursory discussion in all the sections of the paper or brief discussion in only a few sections.
 Cohesiveness Ties together information from all sources.
 Author's writing demonstrates an understanding of the relationship among material obtained from all sources.
 For the most part, ties together information from all sources.
 Author's writing demonstrates an understanding of the relationship among material obtained from all sources.
 Sometimes ties together information from all sources.
 Author's writing does not demonstrate an understanding of the relationship among material obtained from all sources.
 Does not tie together information.
 Paper does not flow and appears to be created from disparate issues.
 Writing does not demonstrate understanding any relationships Spelling and grammar No spelling &/or grammar mistakes.
 Minimal spelling &/or grammar mistakes.
 Noticeable spelling & grammar mistakes.
 Unacceptable number of spelling and/or grammar mistakes.